border-trade-demonstrators/btd-1/sample-signal-creation.md

 curl -i -X POST -H "Content-Type: application/json" -H "Authorization: Bearer YOUR-TOKEN" -d '{"h": "event", "name": "brazil nuts", "summary": "moving to PortA", "category": ["pre-notification", "isn@btd-1.info-sharing.network"], "description": "cnCode=cnNuts^countryOfOrigin=GB^unitId=134149^unitType=container^mode=RORO"}' https://your-site.my-example.xyz/micropub
 ```

+> [!NOTE]
+>A successful signal will generate a response with a 201 status code.

+> [!WARNING]
+>When creating a signal and problems occur a number of errors will be displayed in the response to assit the user in identifying the cause of the issue:

+- Error code 400 - indicates the user has not complied with the specification required to make a signal and may need to amend the request.

+- Error code 401 - the user's access token is invalid.
+You can get the valid access token from the 'Account' tab in you ISN participant site.
+The valid token should replace the words YOUR-TOKEN in the "Authorization: Bearer YOUR-TOKEN" in the request.

 As an illustration the signal created might look something like:

 ```clojure